Is There Anybody Out There? The Wall Live 1980–81

+Content

 Is There Anybody Out There? contains live versions of all the original songs along with two additional songs: "What Shall We Do Now?" and "The Last Few Bricks".
-"What Shall We Do Now?" was planned for the original album but removed just before release.
-(It remained on the lyric sheet for the original LP, but excised from future CD re-releases.)
-"The Last Few Bricks" was an instrumental bridge between "Another Brick in the Wall (Part III)" and "Goodbye Cruel World", and contained themes from "The Happiest Days of Our Lives", "Don't Leave Me Now", "Young Lust", "Empty Spaces" and "What Shall We Do Now?", all transposed to D minor.
+"What Shall We Do Now?" was planned for the original album but cut just before release.
+(It remained present on the lyric sheet for the original LP, but was removed from future CD re-releases.)
+"The Last Few Bricks" was an instrumental bridge between "Another Brick in the Wall (Part III)" and "Goodbye Cruel World", and contained themes from "The Happiest Days of Our Lives", "Don't Leave Me Now", "Young Lust", and "Empty Spaces", all transposed to D minor.
 It was played to allow the bricklayers to almost completely seal off the stage before Roger Waters appeared in the last brick-wide space in the wall to sing "Goodbye Cruel World", ending the first set of the show.
 This music never had an official title before the release of the live album.
 Fans named the track "Almost Gone" on some bootleg albums of the shows, but the official name was suggested by producer James Guthrie during the mixing of the live album.
 The album also contained two spoken tracks titled "MC: Atmos" ("Master of Ceremonies" for the first North American release), which served as introductions to the songs "In the Flesh?" and "In the Flesh", respectively.
 These were performed by Gary Yudman, MC for the Earls Court and Nassau Coliseum shows.
-The second version was a section of a recording of his speech from the first version, played at slower speed to parody the frustration ("The band is about ready to begin, I think ...
+Yudman's performance for "In the Flesh" (nearing just past the middle of the second act) had him dressed in white "zombie" make-up and he pretended to speak like a tape recording being played back at a slower speed.
+It's a common misconception that these are actual recordings of the first intro at the beginning of the concert.
+In fact the words from both of his performances at the beginning of the show and then towards the end never actually match at all.
+Every performance was different and was used by many bootleg collectors to identify which concert they were listening to ("The band is about ready to begin, I think ...
 No, not quite yet") of waiting for the band to start.
+Other performances featured Jim Ladd and his then fellow KMET disc jockey Cynthia Fox.